What happened to the Olympic millions for breaking?

 The culture clash between breaking and ballroom dance also sparked opposition.
 In 2017, a petition with over 2,000 signatures called on the IOC to end its collaboration with the WDSF on breaking.
 The petition stated that breaking “has absolutely nothing to do with the antiquated officials at the WDSF”.
 At the time, the federation had already come under fire for using breaking as a stepping stone to push ballroom dancing into the Olympics.

-Meeting minutes reveal that not it’s not just the breakers who are unhappy with the situation.
+Meeting minutes reveal that it’s not just the breakers who are unhappy with the situation.
 Many ballroom dancers oppose the idea of using federation funds for a discipline that had no prior connection with the WDSF.
 In fact, the financial strain caused by the Covid-19 pandemic, coupled with the expenses for breaking, put the federation’s finances under pressure.
 By 2020, the WDSF reached a financial low.

 A sponsoring fiasco